What Are Conventional Loans?

 Summary: Conventional loans are a common loan type available to homebuyers.
 They come in two categories: conforming and nonconforming.
 They can be used on a primary, secondary, or an investment property, and are a good option for borrowers with strong credit scores.
 The requirements for a conventional loan can vary depending on the mortgage lender—make sure to contact yours for their up-to-date qualifications.

-Conventional loans are a common loan type available to homebuyers.
 They are often serviced by banks, credit unions, mortgage lenders, and other financial institutions.
-Conventional loans are fixed rate loans offered in two categories: conforming and nonconforming.
+Conventional loans can be fixed rate or adjustable rate loans offered in two categories: conforming and nonconforming.

 Conforming loans follow guidelines— such as loan amount, credit scores, borrower’s debt, and more—set by the Federal Housing Finance Agency (FHFA).
 Examples of conventional conforming loans are fixed rate loans and adjustable rate loans (ARM).
-Nonconforming loans do not follow the guidelines set by the FHFA; they may have a higher credit score requirement or loan limits such as jumbo loans.
+Nonconforming loans do not follow the guidelines set by the FHFA; they may require a higher credit score conforming loan limit set by FHFA annually.
+They are also termed a jumbo loan.

 Conventional loans can be used on primary, secondary, or investment properties.
 Homeowners with less than 20% equity within their home will have private mortgage insurance (PMI), however, once the homeowner reaches 20% equity, they can request their mortgage lender to remove the PMI.
 At 22% equity, PMI is automatically removed.